Goldinteractive/Sackmesser/README.md

 The deployment is handled by a CI server

-So in order to deploy your changes to any environment simply merge them into the corresponding release branch.
+So in order to deploy your changes to any environment simply push them into the corresponding release branch.

+__You are *allowed* to use --force when pushing to the release branch.
+Do not use merge or rebase!__

 The defaults are following branches: